Jesus: Don’t do what religion leaders do

 Jesus was listing the murders from A-Z. In the way the Jews ordered the books of their Bible, which Christians call the Old Testament, Abel and Zechariah were the first and last men murdered.

 A more traditional translation would be: “Blessed is He who comes in the name of the Lord!”
-(NASB).
+(New American Standard Bible).
 See Psalm 118:26.

 Jesus has already flipped over the tables of merchants in the Temple courtyard (21:12).
 Now he tears into the religion scholars.
 If words alone could pick someone up and throw them on the ground, the words Jesus uses to describe the religion scholars would do just that.
 Why is he so verbally vicious?